Oregon Forest Resources Institute: Lobbying

 A 2020 investigation by Oregon Public Broadcasting (OPB) and The Oregonian revealed that OFRI has acted as "public-relations agency and lobbying arm for Oregon's timber industry."
 The reporting showed that OFRI promotes the timber industry and suppresses dissemination of legitimate research conducted by reputable scientists including Beverly Law, a professor at Oregon State University.

 On August 31, 2020, Gov. Kate Brown requested an audit of OFRI as a result of OPB's investigation.
 OFRI had not been audited since 1996.
-Secretary of State Bev Clarno will be conducting the audit.
+Secretary of State Bev Clarno was to conduct the audit.
 In June 2021, the state house voted to cut the majority of its funding HB 2357 B, reducing it to $1.7 million from a $4 million annual budget.
-The bill has been sent to the senate.
+That bill failed in the senate.

-The audit was completed by July 2021, finding breaches of authority and "reasonably raise the question" that OFRI broke the law.
-OFRI's director, Erin Isselmann, agreed to change its practices.
+The audit was completed by July 2021, finding breaches of authority.
+OFRI agreed with all audit findings and OFRI's director, Erin Isselmann, agreed to change its practices.
+In 2022 OFRI announced that they were taking steps to address the issues raised by the audit.
+As of 2023 they had made several changes and continue to work with state officials while creating a Public Review Process to realign the organization with the will of Oregonians.